clean-code-craft-p-1/test-driven-ranges/README.md

 ## Tasks

-Start test-driven development:

-1. Establish quality parameters for your project: What is the maximum complexity you would allow?
-How much duplication would you consider unacceptable?
-What is the coverage you'll aim for?
+Establish quality parameters:

+- What is the maximum complexity (CCN) per function? _enter here
+- How many lines of duplicate code will you tolerate? _enter here
+- Ensure 100% line and branch coverage at every step

 Adapt/adopt/extend the `yml` files from one of your workflow folders.

+Start Test-driven approach

-1. Write the smallest possible failing test.
+1. Write the smallest possible failing test: give input `4,5`. assert output to be `4-5, 2`.
 1. Write the minimum amount of code that'll make it pass.

-1. Write the next failing test.

-Implement one failing test and at least one passing test:

-- _enter the name of a **passing** test
-- _enter the name of a **failing** test
+1. Refactor any assumptions, continue to pass this test.
+Do not add any code without a corresponding test.